MicrosoftDocs/Managed-Desktop/managed-desktop/get-started/project-visio.md

 **To deploy Project and Visio:**

 Add the user to the appropriate group and the application will become available in the Company Portal.
-It may take a few minutes to sync, but then your users can install the apps from Company Portal.
+It may take a few minutes to sync, but then your users can install the apps from the Company Portal.

 Azure AD Group name | Which users to assign?
  --- | ---